kuukitenshi/DIDA_meetings/README.md

 To support these modules, the project has additional directories:

-- *contract*, holding the required `.proto` files;
+- *contract* - holding the required `.proto` files.
-- *util*, holding the general classes to collect RPC responses
+- *util* - holding the general classes to collect RPC responses.
-- *core*, holding the general classes that manage meetings
+- *core* - holding the general classes that manage meetings.
-- *configs*, holding the general classes that manage configurations
+- *configs* - holding the general classes that manage configurations.